Stage One

 Photo of the opening day of the Serpentine Pavilion 2025

 The annual commission of the Serpentine Pavilion is an internationally respected event in the architectural calendar.
-This year’s Pavilion, A Capsule in Time designed by architect Marina Tabassum and her firm Marina Tabassum Architects (MTA), is the sixteenth we have delivered.
+A Capsule in Time was designed by architect Marina Tabassum and her firm Marina Tabassum Architects (MTA).
+It is the sixteenth Serpentine Pavilion we have delivered.

-The Pavilion is a timber structure consisting of four modules presented in an elongated form, designed around a Gingko tree at its heart.
-The structure is 11 metres wide, 31 metres long and 8.2 metres high.
-Each main structural glulam timber beam is 100mm wide and 600mm deep.
+A timber structure consisting of four modules, the Pavilion was presented in an elongated form designed around a Gingko tree at its heart.
+The structure was 11 metres wide, 31 metres long and 8.2 metres high, each main structural glulam timber beam measured 100mm wide and 600mm deep.

-A central keystone defines the two end sections of the structure.
-Each is a staggered two-ring centre fabricated with metal fishplates, first suspended mid-air by scaffolding, their design allows sufficient access for the fitting of the timbers once lifted into position by crane and fixed by our team.
+A central keystone defined the two end sections of the structure, each a staggered two-ring centre fabricated with metal fishplates.
+These were suspended mid-air by scaffolding, then the timbers lifted into position by crane and fixed by our team.

-Of the two centre modules, one is kinetic, mounted upon a concealed track that provides hydraulically actuated movement left and right, allowing this centre section to butt against the end section to provide a larger water-tight footprint at the north end of the Pavilion.
+Of the two centre modules, one was kinetic, mounted upon a concealed track and actuated hydraulically left and right, allowing the centre section to butt against the end section.
+This provided a larger water-tight footprint at the north end of the Pavilion.

-Whilst architects are invited to design a Pavilion that has many functions, it was Marina Tabassum’s desire that the Pavilion be re-purposed as a library; consequently, its inner perimeter features timber units that provide seating and shelving for this intention.
+It was Marina Tabassum’s desire that the Pavilion would ultimately be re-purposed as a library; consequently, the inner perimeter featured timber units to provide seating and shelving for this intention.

-“The strong form combined with the kinetic dimension make this a very special pavilion.
-Its design is striking and deliberate and has been a joy to work on.”
+“The strong form combined with the kinetic dimension made this a very special pavilion.
+Its design was striking and deliberate and was a joy to work on.”
 Tim Leigh, Chief Creative Officer

 See the history of the Serpentine Pavilions here